-The arguer states in the conclusion that a certain activity should not be carried out and supports this claim by stating that the activity leads to myopia.
+The arguer says that children should not sleep with artificial night-lightning and supports this claim by stating that the activity leads to myopia.
 Since the argument fits the form a is X, because a is Y, it can be identified as a first-order predicate argument.
 In this specific case, a is instantiated by ‘children sleeping with artificial night-lighting’, X is instantiated by ‘should not happen’, and Y is instantiated by ‘leads to myopia’.

 Children sleeping with artificial night-lighting (a) should not happen (X), because children sleeping with artificial night-lighting (a) leads to myopia (Y)